haiku/website/content/blog/bitigchi/2020-09-06-haiku_monthly_activity_report_august_2020.md

 ## m68k

-Thanks to mmu_man's work, Haiku now supports m68k as a valid build platform, but the work is still at an early stage.
-This will allow Haiku booting on NeXT boxes.
+mmu_man improved m68k boot loader support, contributed some build fixes and refactoring, so that it can fit in a boot floppy.

 ## POSIX

-rofl0r has made the netdb code more in-line with FreeBSD and Linux.
+rofl0r has fixed the prototype of gethostbyaddr to be more in-line with FreeBSD and Linux.

 ## risc-V